JayaswalPrateek/MyCSnotesForME/Cpp.md

 			    return 0;
 			}
 			```
-- Pointer Arithmetic
+- *Pointer Arithmetic*
 	- dereferencing is not needed.
-	- subtracting 2 pointers pointing to different indices of an integer Array can be divided by 4 to get how many indices far are the 2 pointers.
+	- subtracting 2 pointers pointing to different indices of an integer Array gives how many indices far are the 2 pointers without dividing by 4.
 	- doing `p+=2` moves the pointer by 8 bytes instead of 2 bytes if it is pointing to integer array.
 	- this is
 		```cpp